farsounder/SDK-Integration-Examples/README.md

 ## Two methods of communicating with SonaSoft™
 There are two methods available to communicate with SonaSoft™.
 The first uses messages that are serialized using Google's Protocol Buffers sent over ZeroMQ sockets.
-The second uses an HTTP REST API that sends and receives JSON.
+The second uses an HTTP API that sends and receives JSON.

 ## Option 1: Protobuf/ZMQ SonaSoft™ SDK message passing
 The first option for integration is to use send and receive Protobuf messages over ZeroMQ.
 There are client libraries for both ZeroMQ and Protobuf in many